OfflinePing/TwoFactor/README.md

 This is a 2FA Dashboard written in GoLang

-it encrypts the secret before saving or loading.
+it encrypts the secret and password before saving or loading them.

 if you find any bugs or vulnabilities open a Github issue!